 If you’re a serious walker, listening to podcasts is a great way to keep your walks fun and interesting.
-Not all of us can walk with a friend to talk to, so having something to listen to can help pass the time while getting our steps.
+Not all of us have a walking buddy or trusty dog to walk with, so having something to listen to can help pass the time while taking those hourlong walks.
 You might just learn something along the way as well!
 Though tastes in what to listen to may vary, there are countless podcasts on every possible topic.
 You’ll have plenty of topics and formats to choose from.

 We’ve highlighted some popular informative or educational podcasts that are funny, engrossing and appeal to a wide audience.
-These are merely ideas – feel free to go out and find the topics or podcasts you like best.
+These are merely suggestions to introduce you to podcasts for walking.
+You can download as many podcasts as you have space on your phone, so feel free to search and find the topics or podcasts you like best.

 TED Talks (Technology, Entertainment, Design) are short presentations given by experts in the fields of science, technology, business, education and more.
 They cover everything from cutting edge research, to interesting scientific findings, to ideas that challenge commonly held beliefs.
 You’ll be sure to learn something interesting in these short, info-packed lectures.

 Go beyond the talks with this collaboration between TED and NPR.
 Each Ted Radio Hour podcast is based on an actual TED talk, and features interviews and a longer-form discussion on the chosen topic.
 For those longer walks, TED Radio Hour is a great way to get in-depth on an interesting topic you might not have thought about before.

 Average Length – 55 minutes